Worried about Coronavirus?

 For some people, booking one of the Prosecco tours from Venice will be the right fit and there are a few websites where you can do that.
 However, if you’ve already visited those sites and some part of those tours didn’t meet your needs, you’ve found yourself in the right place.
 On Visit Prosecco Italy, I will give you all the links you need to arrange your own trip to Prosecco, usually for a sip of the cost.

-I have been back to the Prosecco region twice since my first visit in 2015.
-I've explored lots of wineries, eaten in heaps of restaurants, stayed in a range of hotels seen the sights, and, obviously, tasted a lot of Prosecco.
+I have been back to the Prosecco region several times since my first visit in 2015.
+I’ve explored lots of wineries, eaten in heaps of restaurants, stayed in a range of hotels seen the sights, and, obviously, tasted a lot of Prosecco.

-Most vitally, I have connected with two wonderful local drivers who will stay sober on your behalf while you explore the Prosecco region and, most likely, end up having one of the best trips of your life.
+Most vitally, I have connected with a number of wonderful local drivers who will stay sober on your behalf while you explore the Prosecco region and, most likely, end up having one of the best trips of your life.

 It takes a lot of time and effort to run a website like Visit Prosecco Italy (ok, sipping Prosecco isn’t actually that much effort, but the website building part is hard and continuous work).
 To be able to offer my advice to you for free, I work with hotels, flights and the drivers on an affiliate basis.
 What does that mean?
 In simple terms, if you book through this website, I earn a small commission.
 There is no extra cost to you but it means I’m able to keep this site updated.
 Does that mean I’ll recommend duff products and services to earn a quick buck?
 Hell no. I started this site because I want you to have a good experience when you visit the Prosecco region of Italy.
 I’ve got a reviews page for you and my other readers to use.
 I promise to publish every piece of genuine feedback whether it is positive or not.